katepz/dive-in/README.md

 ##### Description:
 A new/existing small/medium business owner requires information to ensure a good working environment.
 ##### Assessment Criteria:
-1. The website will provide a description of Diversity & Inclusion including easy to understand, bulleted highlights.
+1. The website will provide a description of Diversity & Inclusion.
 2. The website will provide a contact form for the user to request further information.

 #### User story 2: